jwdink/eyetrackingR/cran-comments.md

 ## Test environments
-* local OS X install, 3.2.2
+* local OS X install, 3.2.3
 * win-builder (devel and release)

+## Comment

+I know we've been updating this package a lot since release.
+This should hopefully be a relatively stable version that won't need updates for a while.

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 There were 1 NOTE (Windows build only):

-* *Package suggested but not available for checking: 'doMC'.* I believe this is because the suggested package is only available for Windows.
+* *Package suggested but not available for checking: 'doMC'.* This is because the suggested package is only available for Windows.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package